wilcoxen-courses/e240-pdist/README.md

 1. Print `medians`.
 Be sure to look over the result to make sure it matches the previous results.
-Note that Pandas automatically omits repeated headings
+Note that Pandas automatically omits repeated headings.

 1. Now print a blank line and then print `medians.index`.
 Notice that it's a MultiIndex, which is really just a list of tuples where the first element is the type and the second is the quintile.
 That makes it possible to pull out subsets of the information, which we'll do next.

-1. Print an appropriate heading and then print `medians[3]`.
-That will be the medians for type 3 since the type is the first element in the tuples.
+1. Print an appropriate heading and then list the medians for type 3 by printing `medians[3]`.
+The `[3]` instructs Pandas to pick out all the elements where 3 is the first element in the index tuple.

-1. Print an appropriate heading and then print the medians for the 5th quintile by printing `medians[:,5]`.
-The colon is a placeholder that indicates that all types (the first element in the tuples) should be included.
+1. Print an appropriate heading and then list the medians for the 5th quintile by printing `medians[:,5]`.
+The 5 indicates that tuples with 5 in the quintile position should be printed, and the colon is a placeholder that indicates that all types (the first element in the tuples) should be included.

 1. Print an appropriate heading and then print the median ETR for type 3, quintile 5, by printing `medians[3,5]`.